-Just as the Oklahoma district judge in Glossip, the magistrate judge here-relying on his "superior[] ... position to make determinations of credibility" and "experience" in "the determination of fact"-evaluated evidence from scientific experts, eyewitnesses to executions, and ODRC employees discussing Ohio's current execution protocol.
+In this case, the magistrate judge-relying on his "superior[] ... position to make determinations of credibility" and "experience" in "the determination of fact"-evaluated evidence from scientific experts, eyewitnesses to executions, and ODRC employees discussing Ohio's current execution protocol.
 Anderson, 470 U.S. at 574.
-The district court here characterized the "debate among the experts on the pharmacologic effects of midazolam" as "robust and even spirited."
-Decision & Order at 103.
+Based on this evidence, the district court found that Plaintiffs were likely to succeed on their claim that the use of midazolam as the first drug in a three-drug protocol creates a substantial risk of severe pain.
+Decision & Order at 104-05.
 The district court found "from both the expert opinions and the lay descriptions comparing executions with a barbiturate as the first drug and midazolam as the first drug that the drugs do not produce the same effects in those being executed [T]hose administered midazolam ... take longer to die and exhibit different bodily behaviors in the process."
 Id. at 104.
-Evaluating the evidence presented in the hearing, including the eyewitness testimony and the opposing viewpoints presented by the experts, the district court "conclude[d] that use of midazolam as the first drug in a three-drug execution protocol will create 'a substantial risk of serious harm."
+Evaluating the evidence presented to it during the hearing, including the eyewitness testimony and the opposing viewpoints presented by the experts, the district court "conclude[d] that use of midazolam as the first drug in Ohio's present three-drug protocol will create 'a substantial risk of serious harm."
 Id. at 105.
-For several reasons, this determination was not clearly erroneous.